Otumfuo Nana Osei Tutu II: Anniversary commemorations

-Commitment to environmental protection and conservation
+Milestones marking Otumfuo Nana Osei Tutu II's reign have been observed through commemorative events highlighting his tenure as Asantehene.
+In 2019, activities were held to mark the twentieth anniversary of his enstoolment, reflecting on his leadership and the role of the Asante monarchy within contemporary Ghanaian society.
+The commemorations included traditional ceremonies, public lectures, and cultural events held in Kumasi.

+The main anniversary celebration took place on 21 April 2019 and coincided with Akwasidaekese, a major Asante ceremonial durbar held at the Manhyia Palace.
+The event was attended by President Nana Akufo-Addo of Ghana and Ashwin Adhin, Vice President of Suriname, as well as traditional rulers and representatives of foreign diplomatic missions.
+Torgbui Sri, the Awomefia of the Anlo state who served as the special guest of honour was also in attendance.

+In 2024, the silver jubilee of his reign was marked with a further series of activities organised by the Asante Traditional Council and affiliated institutions.
+The commemorations focused on themes of cultural preservation, development, and peacebuilding.
+A durbar was held on 12 May 2024 at the Manhyia Palace in Kumasi, drawing participation from traditional authorities, government officials, and international delegations.

+Environmental protection

 In July 2019, Otumfuo Osei Tutu II announced his devotion to protect the water bodies of the Asante Kingdom.
 This would involve the planting of 2.5 million trees around Lake Bosomtwe and would cover 400 hectares.
 This would aid in improving the ecosystem, cushion climate change and enhance environmental awareness among the communities around the lake.
 The tree planting initiative is a collaboration between the Oheneba Poku Foundation and Manhyia Palace as well as the Forestry Commission, the Environmental Protection Agency (EPA), the Water Resources Commission, the Ghana Tourism Authority, UNESCO, the District Assemblies of Bosome-Freho and Bosumtwe, and the Lake Bosomtwe Community Resources Management Areas (CREMA), which is an NGO are the other stakeholders.

 Otumfuo Lottery Game

 The Asantehene has joined forces with the National Lottery Authority (NLA) and is preparing to launch the Otumfuo Lottery Game.
 This is a fundraising initiative to support the Otumfuo Charity Foundation.
 In May 2019, a working committee that composed of members of the National Lottery Authority (NLA), the State Enterprise Commission (SEC) and the Asante state's governance team, presented a report to the monarch for approval.
 The National Association of Private Lotto Operators and Agents in Ghana expressed their preparedness to embrace the game so its objective would be achieved.